-Finally, the retention ratio (indicator 6.5), computed as net premiums over gross premiums written, measures how much risk is being passed to reinsurers.
+Finally, a number of indicators provides additional insight into the EU insurance sector.
+The retention ratio (indicator 6.5), computed as net premiums over gross premiums written, measures the interlinkage between the insurance company and its reinsurers by showing the proportion of premiums which is kept as a risk on the balance sheet of the insurer.
 A declining retention ratio means that insurance companies are increasingly ceding underwriting risk to reinsurers for hedging purposes.
+Indicators 6.6 and 6.7 provide complementary information on insurance groups' quality of the Solvency II own funds and bond portfolio, respectively.